pi-geosolutions/core-geonetwork/docs/eng/geoportal/source/geocatalog/geocatalog.rst

      To disable the Select extent button, you can click on the hand button in the map toolbar: it is attached to the same buttons toggle-group.

-  * *WKT geometry*: this field, grayed, is not meant to be used, it is more of a control field for advanced users.

   * *Relation type*: it allows you to define the kind of relation assumed for the box.
 The most interesting are:

      - Overlaps: default choice.
 All the data whose extent  overlaps, even partially, the box are selected.